Murder of Tanya Jackson and Tatiana Dykes

 Tanya Denise Jackson (October 22, 1970 – c.
 June 25, 1997), formerly known as "Peaches", "The Girl with the Peach Tattoo" or as Jane Doe No. 3, was a formerly-unidentified murder victim whose torso was discovered on June 28, 1997, in Lakeview, New York, near Hempstead Lake State Park.
 She remained unidentified until 2025, and her skull has yet to be found.
 Jackson had a tattoo on her left breast depicting a heart-shaped peach with a bite taken out of it and two drops falling from its core, which resulted in her nickname.

 By December 2016, additional skeletal remains found on Long Island in 2011 had been positively identified as belonging to Jackson, along with the remains of her daughter, identified in 2025 as Tatiana Marie Dykes.
-Due to the location of her remains, the murders of Jackson and Dykes have been linked to the Long Island serial killer as potential victims.
+Due to the location of her remains, the murders of Jackson and Dykes were linked to the Long Island serial killer as potential victims.
+However, police no longer believe this to be the case, and Andrew Dykes, the father of her daughter Tatiana, has been charged with Tanya's murder.